-A function is a pre-defined calculation that enables you to perform numerous tasks in your reports, screens, charts, or spreadsheets.
-Functions can contain a combination of items, concepts, companies, time period references, and other functions.
+A function is a pre-defined calculation that enables you to perform numerous tasks in your reports, screens, charts or spreadsheets.
+Functions can contain a combination of items, concepts, companies, time period references and other functions.

-Research Insight contains more than 100 different functions which can be easily accessed through the Look Up list.
+Research Insight contains more than 100 different functions that can be easily accessed through the Look Up List (Tools Menu>Look Up>Function Tab).
 All functions are categorized according to the type of analysis they perform.
 In this chapter, we'll show you the different components of a function and explain how these components work together to perform the calculation.
 We will also introduce you to each function category and explain how each function performs its task.